NightlyNexus/ViewStatePagerAdapter/README.md

 Saves and restores View states in ViewPagers.

-ViewStatePagerAdapter is simply an implementation of `android.support.v4.view.PagerAdapter` and automatically saves and restores View states when returning to pages (previously removed Views in the ViewPager) and after ViewPager's state restoration.
+[`ViewStatePagerAdapter`](https://github.com/NightlyNexus/ViewStatePagerAdapter/blob/master/viewstatepageradapter/src/main/java/com/nightlynexus/viewstatepageradapter/ViewStatePagerAdapter.java) is simply an implementation of `android.support.v4.view.PagerAdapter` and automatically saves and restores View states when returning to pages (previously removed Views in the ViewPager) and after ViewPager's state restoration.
-`ViewStatePagerAdapter` is similar to `android.support.v4.app.FragmentStatePagerAdapter` but just for use with Views, rather than Fragments.
+`ViewStatePagerAdapter` is similar to `android.support.v4.app.FragmentStatePagerAdapter` but for use with just Views, rather than Fragments.

 ### Sample

 The sample application shows the difference between the use of a `ViewStatePagerAdapter` and a `ViewPagerAdapter` (with no saving and restoring of View state).

 Download
 --------